OMSAS – Michael G. DeGroote School of Medicine (McMaster University)

 Throughout your medical school program, you will serve vulnerable populations.
 In an effort to protect these vulnerable people against potential risk of harm, the Ontario Faculties of Medicine and many clinical agencies require that you provide confirmation of the absence of a criminal conviction or outstanding criminal charges.

-The police information check, including a Vulnerable Sector Screening, is required by July 31, 2018, and by July 31 in each subsequent year you are registered in the MD Program.
+The police information check, including a Vulnerable Sector Screening, is required by July 31 of the year of entry and by July 31 in each subsequent year registered in the MD Program.

 Basic Life Support Training for Health Care Providers